 Evil clowns _reloaded

 The international group exhibition explores the often disquieting figure of the clown, which has made an ‘uncanny’ career in recent years.
-Today (evil) clowns appear in a wide range of contexts including (anti-)advertisement, political activism, TV series, horror films and Hollywood productions, pop music and contemporary art.
-The masqueraded jester makes us laugh – but with a laughter that quickly gets stuck in our throats: ‘Thereʼs Nothing Funny About a Clown in the Moonlight’ (Lon Chaney).
+Today, (evil) clowns appear in a wide range of contexts including (anti-)advertisement, political activism, TV series, horror films and Hollywood productions, pop music, and contemporary art.
+The masked jester makes us laugh—but with a laughter that quickly gets stuck in our throats: ‘Thereʼs Nothing Funny About a Clown in the Moonlight’ (Lon Chaney).

 The show features artistic positions that approach the topic of the clown in very different ways.
-Next to painting, sculpture and photography the Kunstpalais presents site-specific installations and performance(-documentations) that were produced especially for the exhibition.
-These diverse works are complemented by exhibits from popular culture, movies, music and political activism.
+Beside paintings, sculptures, and photography Kunstpalais presents site-specific installations and performance(-documentations) that were produced especially for the exhibition.
+These multifaceted works are complemented by exhibits from popular culture, movies, music, and political activism.

 On the occasion of the International Comic-Salon Erlangen one chapter of the exhibition is dedicated to the history of one of the vibrant evil clown-personalities: to Joker, opponent of Batman—green-haired, permanently grinning and psychopathic.